vuestorefront/storefront-ui/apps/docs/components/content/2.getting-started/vue.md

 ### You're ready to go

 Now, you can import Storefront UI components in your app and all the Tailwind utilities from the `@storefront-ui/vue` library will be available in your project.
-Because `storefront-ui` is served as well from module, `@storefront-ui/vue` is available from [nuxt autoimport](https://nuxt.com/docs/guide/concepts/auto-imports).
+Because `storefront-ui` is served as well from module, `@storefront-ui/vue` is available from [Nuxt autoimport](https://nuxt.com/docs/guide/concepts/auto-imports).

 <<<../../../../preview/nuxt/pages/showcases/Button/ButtonBlock.vue